Sign up for Funding Circle newsletter!

 In this instance of a repair vs. replace cost analysis, buying new costs significantly more than rebuilding, but it also gives you double the mileage.
 The option that makes the most sense for your business will depend on your cash flow, work schedule, and growth goals, in addition to the initial upfront cost.

 If you need to replace your business’s heavy equipment, consider heavy equipment financing.
 Favorable Funding Circle equipment financing rates can give you the freedom to buy the equipment your business needs without tying up all your cash.
-At Funding Circle, our heavy equipment loans let you borrow anywhere from $25,000 to 500,000 for up to five years, with interest rates starting at 4.99%.
+At Funding Circle, our heavy equipment loans let you borrow for up to five years, with competitive interest rates.
 Apply today or see how we compare to other lenders.